interactive-data-language/vscode-idl/extension/docs/developer/NOTEBOOKS.md

 2. Is also called when we have a notebook file that we need to restore from disk.

+Our notebook serializer converts to JSON and writes that directly to disk.
+We do this for performance as we can have large notebooks and it take a very small amount of time to serialize/restore.

 ## Key Concept: Notebook Controller

 This is analogous to the Kernel in Jupyter.
 It manages execution of notebook cells, capturing output, and rendering images or anything else we need.